-Dr. Lindsay Doyle is the Director of Clinical and Consultative Services, as well as a Licensed Clinical Psychologist offering individual, family, and group psychotherapy to adults and adolescents at IntraSpectrum.
+Dr. Lindsay Doyle is the Clinical Director, as well as a Licensed Clinical Psychologist offering individual, family, and group psychotherapy to adults and adolescents at IntraSpectrum.
 Dr. Doyle understands the therapeutic process as presenting a unique opportunity for individuals to access their own resilience and develop increasingly satisfying relationships with themselves, their past experiences, their personal potentials, and others in their life and community.
 She believes that a trusting, authentic relationship built on a holistic appreciation of each unique person is essential to therapeutic growth.
 Accordingly, Dr. Doyle utilizes an integrated approach to therapy that is individualized, strength-based, and collaborative.
 She draws heavily on psychodynamic (insight oriented), contemporary-relational, empowerment, and mindfulness techniques and theories while always striving to honor socio-cultural context and creativity in her work.

 Trained as a Generalist Dr. Doyle has been privileged to work with individuals from a variety of backgrounds with a range of clinical presentations and needs.
 She specializes in supporting those who have endured trauma, as well as those who are navigating issues of identity development and/or life transition, bereavement and loss, and mood or anxiety difficulties.
 She is dedicated to providing affirming services to the LGBTQI community.
 Additional areas of expertise and interest include working with those who might describe themselves, their family, or their community as having “a chaotic background;” issues of acculturation or bi/multi-cultural identity formation; women’s issues and positive masculinity; sexuality and intimacy; suicidality; difficulties with self-esteem or satisfaction in interpersonal relationships; and therapeutic work with mental, medical, and allied health professionals (especially those in training) who are striving to actualize their personal and professional goals.